 It’s that easy.
 And it’s even easier to track, because you’ve called out the most important points in your project.
 So, if for some reason, someone needed a high-level view of the project, you could list your key milestones, or just point to them in your gantt chart.
 Who would have thought that such a critical step could be so easy?
 For more information on project planning, download our free Project Planning Guide.

-See how easy it is to use all of TeamGantt’s online gantt chart software features for free when you sign-up for your project.
+Learn how to use all of TeamGantt’s online gantt chart software features for free when you sign-up for your project today.

 Planning Your Projects Can Be Easier